dlbewley/guifreelife-src/content/blog/OpenShift-Virtualization-VLAN-Guest-Tagging.md

       - name: br-trunk
         description: |-
-          A dedicated OVS bridge with ens256 as a port allowing all VLANs and untagged traffic.
+          Linux Bridge with ens256 as a port allowing all VLANs and untagged traffic.
         type: linux-bridge
         state: up